jackykwe/nihongo/typst/G3-essential-grammar.typ

 // @typstyle off
 #general_table(
   [Question words and their modified variants.
-Treat these all as normal nouns. #super[#sym.dagger]: 誰も is usually used in negative sentences to mean nobody can do the verb, and to express the positive universal everybody we typically use #ruby[皆][みんあ]\[さん\]; #super[#sym.dagger.double]: 何も is used exclusively in negative sentences.], // caption
+Treat these all as normal nouns. #super[#sym.dagger]: 誰も is usually used in negative sentences to mean nobody can do the verb, and to express the positive universal everybody we typically use #ruby[皆][みんな]\[さん\]; #super[#sym.dagger.double]: 何も is used exclusively in negative sentences.], // caption
   "tbl:question-word-modifications",  // label
   (0.8fr, 1fr, 0.8fr, 1fr, 0.8fr, 1fr, 0.8fr, 1fr),  // column_sizes
   (right, center, right, center, right, center, right, center),  // column_aligns